protex/home-manager.nvim/README.md

 The plugin provides three commands

 `HomeManagerBuild`:
-This command will run `home-manager build`, and print the output in a popup window
+This command will run `home-manager build --no-out-link`, and print the output in a popup window

 `HomeManagerSwitch`:
 This command will run `home-manager switch`, and print the output in a popup window